ashutoshvarmadhondi/My-Cohort-Learning/Assignments/Calculator/readme.md

 # For running the Calculator application

-1. Ensure that calculator.html, calculator.js and style.js are in one folder(calulator folder)
+1. Ensure that calculator.html, calculator.js and style.js are in one folder(calculator folder)
 2. Directly open the calculator.html file and use it

 # Features